luncheonette/the-sunview/_posts/2019-12-13-chairs-symposium-2.md

-I am somewhere between ninety-five and ninety-seven percent certain that we need to reconvene and once again attempt to ascertain what the hell is going on with all these goddam chairs everywhere, so I have set aside the night of November 2nd, which will no doubt be a glorious fall evening, resonant with the sounds of the house sparrows and starlings that make their homes within the signage and aluminum siding of our dear luncheonette, for the Second Irregular Heliacal Symposium on Chairs.
+I am somewhere between ninety-five and ninety-seven percent certain that we need to reconvene and once again attempt to ascertain what the hell is going on with all these goddam chairs everywhere, so I have set aside the night of December 13th, which will no doubt be a glorious fall evening, resonant with the sounds of the house sparrows and starlings that make their homes within the signage and aluminum siding of our dear luncheonette, for the Second Irregular Heliacal Symposium on Chairs.
 Whether you are an expert on chairs or frustratingly befuddled by them, please come prepared to present on any